Oscar Gonzalez Player Props: Guardians vs. Rays

 Oscar Gonzalez At The Plate

-- He has homered in one of 34 games, and in 0.9% of his plate appearances.

-- Gonzalez has driven in a run in four games this year (11.8%), including one multiple-RBI game.
+- In four games this year, Gonzalez has picked up an RBI, with more than one RBI once.

-- He has scored in eight games this year (23.5%), but has had no multi-run games.
+- He has scored in eight games this season (22.9%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.